 The second one involves some neat engineering from its air conditioning team, and this is the one that they decided to push through with.
 The design involves a door sensor, wherein once the doors are milliseconds or a few millimeters from closing, vents within the air conditioning system will open automatically to eliminate the build-up of air pressure inside the car, thus creating a vacuum (absence of air pressure) in order to create an airtight seal for the doors, as well as a reassuring and satisfying door thud.
 Do not worry as the system also considers whether the driver has left the air recirculation turned on or not.

-These are just a few of the intelligent design details that we’ve found out with the Mazda 3.
+These are just a few of the intelligent design details that we’ve been able to discover.
 We’ll let you know more as we go along with our journey to further discover this year’s most anticipated compact sedan and hatchback.
 Stay tuned!